Tips for Teaching Poetry

 The schools that had the greatest success during National Poetry Month were those in which individual teachers and librarians developed creative ways of making poetry a more important and visible part of daily life in school.

-Rye Country Day School (Rye, NY) A poem was read for the students at each morning meeting.
-Inspired by Pinsky‘s Favorite Poem Project, students read aloud a favorite poem and explained its significance to them.
+- Rye Country Day School (Rye, NY)--Inspired by Pinsky‘s Favorite Poem Project, students read aloud a favorite poem and explained its significance to them.
 These poems were compiled in an e-text archive.
 In the upper classes, students created elegies based on The New York Times obituaries.
 The fourth grade class performed “Poetry in Motion” memorizing and acting out poems.
 They created a poetry wall where their poems could be displayed.
 They also made a “living poetry anthology” posting famous poems in various locations throughout the halls.
 Students’ original works were gathered into a school anthology.

-Charlotte, MI A residential treatment facility for juvenile offenders had a guest speaker read a favorite poem in the morning and at bedtime each day.
+- (Charlotte, MI)--A residential treatment facility for juvenile offenders had a guest speaker read a favorite poem in the morning and at bedtime each day.
 Two residents read their own poetry at a County Board of Commissioners meeting.
 Residents published a book containing their poems.
 All guests to the facility received a copy.
 They held a poetry reading for members of the community and invited a local poet for a presentation and poetry workshop.
 Local businesses passed out poems written by residents to their customers.
 Customers were asked to give feedback via self-addressed stamped postcards.
 Placemats with residents’ poems were used at local restaurants.
-In this second year of activities, community members were very enthusiastic about participating in NPM.

-The Gillispie School (La Jolla, LA) A bulletin board of favorite poems from teachers decorated a classroom ceiling to floor.
-A Coco House Café allows children to come in during recess and share poetry.
-This started two years ago during NPM and is now so popular it occurs every month.
-During NPM it is held every week.
+- The Gillispie School (La Jolla, LA)--A bulletin board of favorite poems from teachers decorated a classroom ceiling to floor.
+A Coco House Café allowed children to come in during recess and share poetry.
+This started two years ago during National Poetry Month and is now occurs every month.
+During National Poetry Month it is held every week.
 Students went around the community and gave out business cards with poems typed on them.

-Centennial School (Utica, NE) Local poets shared poetry with the kindergarten, third and fourth grade classes.
+- Centennial School (Utica, NE)--Local poets shared poetry with the kindergarten, third and fourth grade classes.
 They handed out bookmarks with poetry printed on them and had the children create poetry using a “name game."
-The children were very excited and the ones who had participated last year but couldn‘t this year requested to be involved.

-Valencia Community College (Kissimmee, FL) An Evening With the Poets allowed students to share their original poetry.
+- Valencia Community College (Kissimmee, FL)--An Evening With the Poets allowed students to share their original poetry.
 Faculty members read their favorite poems and explained their choice.
-This is the second successful year and students are already asking for another one.